855princekumar/EdgeStack-K3s/Readme.md

 - Survives node loss
 - Scales horizontally

-This is **exactly** how production edge clusters are built, just smaller hardware as i designed and tested this one.
+This is **exactly** how production edge clusters are built - just on smaller hardware, deliberately designed and tested end-to-end.

 ---